-Size of Language Group Recommended Provision of Written Language Assistance 1,000 or more in the eligible population in the market area or among current beneficiaries Translated vital documents 50 in number Translated vital documents More than 5% of the eligible population or beneficiaries and 50 or less in number Translated written notice of right to receive free oral interpretation of documents.
+Size of Language Group Recommended Provision of Written Language Assistance 1,000 or more in the eligible population in the market area or among current beneficiaries Translated vital documents More than 5% of the eligible population or beneficiaries and more than 50 in number Translated vital documents number documents.
 5% or less of the eligible population or beneficiaries and less than 1,000 in number No written translation is required.